jubnzv/pocketbook-sync/README.md

-# PBSync
+# pocketbook-sync

-A CLI utility for syncing book positions between [PocketBook 740](https://pocketbook.ru/shop/ustroystva/pocketbook-740-chernyy/) e-reader and [zathura](https://pwmt.org/projects/zathura/) document viewer.
+A CLI utility for synchronize the positions in the books between [PocketBook 740](https://pocketbook.ru/shop/ustroystva/pocketbook-740-chernyy/) E-reader and [zathura](https://pwmt.org/projects/zathura/) document viewer.

 ## Building from source